-To help narrow it down here are, in alphabetical order, 10 of the very best…
+To help narrow it down here are, in alphabetical order, 10 of the very, very best…

 Agency for the Performing Arts was founded in New York in 1962 by former agents from MCA (the record company).
 It has since expanded its remit from musicians to across the entertainment industries, and has a record for packaging TV shows such as HOME IMPROVEMENT, ROSEANNE, 24, and GRIMM.